moody/Waffle/README.md

 -- Runs the layout for the tree containing this node, starting from its actual current -- root.
 Works from any node in the tree, not just the root.
-No-ops unless something -- changed since the last call. component:Layout()
+No-ops unless something -- changed since the last call, cheap to call from e.g. an OnUpdate handler every frame. component:Layout()

 -- Queries